Job Costing Software for Small Contractors

 - General Contractor Invoice Template with Change Orders

-These articles support the same workflow: estimate accurately, control purchases, link bills, invoice clearly, and review job profit.
+Every one of these articles reinforces the same workflow: estimate accurately, control purchases, link bills, invoice clearly, and review job profit.

 Conclusion: job profit needs a system

-Labor rises.
+Labor creeps up.
 Materials change.
 Bills arrive late.
-Purchase orders are not matched.
-Change orders are forgotten.
-Invoices do not reflect the real scope.
-Accounting sees totals, but the contractor misses the job level story.
+Purchase orders go unmatched.
+Change orders get forgotten.
+Invoices fail to reflect the real scope.
+Accounting sees the totals, but you miss the job-level story, and the story is where the profit actually lives.

 FAQ